I made this page to remember a special family day out at the Royal Horticultural Society (RHS) Gardens in Wisley

 The centre photo is held in place by it's corners being slotted into die cuts - these are from the Peaceful Peonies collection and have tabs that fold around the back.
 I've secured the tabs to the white mat (not the photo) so the photo can be removed - you might want to note who is in the photo on the back.

+I wanted to use some of the Delightful Sentiments, which are lovely and large, along the edge of cards, but was worried that if just glued at the edge they would easily bend or become unglued.
+So I've found a way of creating a support mechanism which makes them easy to cut and securely attach to the card.
 These sentiment dies can be used with ink, foil or just embossed into your card.
 I've used foil on my Sympathy and Celebrate cards, ink for the Thanks! card and for the Special Day card I've just die cut and then used a mica polish product - or you could use gilding wax.
 You could also cut from plain white card and apply ink to the raised edges using a sponge blending tool.

-To create the support piece, I used a piece of A6 card folded in half lengthwise and positioned the die so that the bottom cutting edges of the letters were below the folded edge. (see my video)
+The support mechanism is hidden by the layers of card/paper used for the background of the card.
+For the Celebrate card I've used some gold card and embossed some red card (using an embossing folder) To create the support piece, I used a piece of A6 card folded in half lengthwise and positioned the die so that the bottom cutting edges of the letters were below the folded edge. (see my video)

 You may need to experiment a little to find the best way of positioning the die.